mlatcl/mlatcl.github.io/_publications/2019-10-01-bottom-up-data-trusts-disturbing-the-one-size-fits-all-approach-to-data-governance.md

 ---
+month: 12
 layout: article
 title: "Bottom-up Data Trusts: Disturbing the 'One Size Fits All' Approach to Data Governance"
 abstract: |
   From the friends we make to the foods we like, via our shopping and sleeping habits, most aspects of our quotidian lives can now be